 80,000 word manuscript (about 320 pages) $400 to $6,400

-Most self published authors will probably want to hire an editor in the $400-$1,000 range for a full-length novel of around 80,000 words.
+Most self published authors will probably want to hire an editor in the $500-$1,000 range for a full-length novel of around 80,000 words.
 Shorter manuscripts will cost less due to the lower word count.

 Of course, you can find ultra-expensive editors who will charge even more, but it’s probably not the best choice for most authors.

 You can format your manuscript for Kindle yourself for free or hire someone to do it for you.
 If you hire someone, it shouldn’t cost more than $50 to $300 at most, depending on the complexity and size of your book.